 Studies also show that 55% of Americans admitted to bringing unwanted presents out of hiding years after receiving them to avoid hurting the gift giver’s feelings and convince themselves that they appreciate the item.

-In today’s market, where returning items has become commonplace, it pays to consider practical and sustainable ways to get the most of those unwanted goods.
-Returns that are calculated carefully result in a less crowded house and a better world to live in.
+In today’s market, where returning items has become commonplace, it pays to consider practical and sustainable ways to get the most out of those unwanted goods.
+Calculated returns result in a less crowded house and a better world.

 Doing the obvious

-If you decide on returning the item, it’s best to know the standard return policy for each store.
-For instance, most retailers would give you at least a 30-days warranty to return your purchase, while others may provide you less depending on the safety protocols and holiday seasons.
+If you decide to return the item, it’s best to know the standard return policy for each store.
+For instance, most retailers would give you at least a 30-day warranty to return your purchase, while others may provide you less depending on the safety protocols and holiday seasons.
 Some policies also consider whether the item has been opened, used, or damaged after purchase.

 Gift it back

-When it comes to giving your unwanted purchases and gifts away, regifting them could be one of your best options, especially if you are trying to cut costs.
+Regarding giving away unwanted purchases and gifts, regifting them could be one of your best options, especially if you are trying to cut costs.
 Having something you can wrap anytime helps you save energy, resources, and time buying for future occasions.
 However, there are a few considerations to keep in mind to avoid upsetting your potential recipient.

 On the other hand, expensive items, sentimental hand-me-downs, and fragrances can be more difficult to re-wrap since people are usually more selective about them.
-It’s vital to be as cautious, responsible, and thoughtful in your regifting decisions.
+Being cautious, responsible, and thoughtful in your regulatory decisions is vital.

 Sell it

-Unless you are planning to come clean with your feelings toward the item you’ve been given, the last place you want to be is explaining to your sister why the dress she recently gifted to you is posted all over your social media accounts with a price tag on it.
+Unless you plan to come clean with your feelings toward the item you’ve been given, the last place you want to be is explaining to your sister why the dress she recently gifted you is posted with a price tag on your social media accounts.
 Nowadays, there is a platform for almost anything anyone can think of, so consider the venue and website you can use to list your stuff for sale.

-Please find the best deals and offers and sell them as soon as you’re sure about them.
-It doesn’t matter if they live close by or far from you since several reputable logistics companies are available to take care of your delivery and ensure it arrives safely to your buyer.
+Please find the best deals and offers and sell them soon.
+It doesn’t matter if they live close to or far from you since several reputable logistics companies are available to take care of your delivery and ensure it arrives safely to your buyer.

 Donating it

 Above all, remember that your loved ones give you presents to the best of their intention and appreciation of you.
 They may not be aware that your preferences have changed, and that is okay.
-Moreover, you need to forgive yourself for your mistake and know that there are ways to redeem those back.
+Moreover, you need to forgive yourself for your mistakes and know there are ways to redeem those.
 So, be grateful and understand that you aren’t obligated to hold on to these items, primarily if they don’t serve you the purpose they were meant to.